saahadat/Software-Engineering-3I/README.md

 # Feasibility Study:

-Assess the technical, economic, legal, operational, and scheduling feasibility of the project.
-This phase helps in determining whether the project is viable and worth proceeding.
+Evaluate the project's viability from a technical, financial, legal, operational, and scheduling standpoint.
+This stage assists in evaluating the project's viability and worth.

-#System Design:
+# System Design:

 Create a detailed system design based on the gathered requirements.
 Design the architecture, database structure, user interface, and modules.
 This phase also involves creating prototypes or wireframes to visualize the system.